This page outlines what agrichemicals are, why they can be hazardous and how they are managed in New Zealand.

 HSNO Act codes of practice form the basis of good practice for agrichemical use.

-See Codes of practice for agriculture [Environmental Protection Authority website]
+See Codes of practice for hazardous substances [Environmental Protection Authority website]

 Many industries have their own codes of practice or standards that cover use of pesticides and agrichemicals within their particular industry.